-- Bolus or intermittent feeding: (a) Pinch proximal end of feeding tube to prevent excess air from entering the patient’s stomach, causing distention. (b) Attach the syringe to end of the tube and elevate 18 inches above the head of patient. (c) Pour the formula to the syringe.
+- Bolus or intermittent feeding: (a) Pinch the proximal end of the feeding tube to prevent excess air from entering the patient’s stomach, causing distention. (b) Attach the syringe to the end of the tube and elevate it 18 inches above the head of the patient. (c) Pour the formula into the syringe.
 Allow the syringe to gradually empty.
 Refill syringe until the ordered amount has been consumed.

 - Continuous-drip method: (a) Hang gavage bag to an IV pole.
-Patient should be checked every 6-8 hours. (b) Connect the end of bag to the proximal end of the feeding tube. (c) Connect the infusion pump and set the rate.
+The patient should be checked every 6-8 hours. (b) Connect the end of the bag to the proximal end of the feeding tube. (c) Connect the infusion pump and set the rate.

 - Flush the tubing by adding 60 ml of water to the gavage bag or bulb syringe, after administering the prescribed amount.
 This maintains tube patency by removing excess formula which could occlude the tube.

-- Remove and dispose gloves in proper receptacle.
+- Remove and dispose of gloves in a proper receptacle.

 - Document time, amount and type of feeding.